RussOakham/Avengers-Snap/TESTING.md

 ## Testing User Stories
  - As a curious user, I want the home screen to be visually appealing, as this will positively aid my decision in whether I want to play the game.
+    - When the user is navigating the site, they'll see the game logo and website banner at the top of each page.
+    - The site also has a favicon depicting the game logo, that makes the website recognisable while looking at browser tabs and bookmarks.
+    - The game uses bright vibrant colours, which will entice possitive emotional response from users.
+According to this article by [99 Designs](https://99designs.co.uk/blog/tips/how-color-impacts-emotions-and-behaviors/) The use of strong yellow colours should promote users to feel happy and spontaneous, while blue should promote a feeling of safety and relaxation.

  - As a user, I want the site to be easy and intuitive to navigate.
+    - On all pages of the website, the simple navigation bar is fixed to the top of the page, which allows easy navigation to all other pages of the website.
+When scrolling, the navigation bar remains at the top of the viewport, for easy access.

  - As a user, I want to easily access the game, tutorials, difficulty and audio controls for the website.